Nicolas Stacey: The "Woolwich Project"

 But Stacey didn't neglect the traditional model of parochial ministry.
 An intensive parish visiting programme was begun, with the large clergy team visiting attempting to visit every household in the parish systematically.
 An adaptation of the Prayer Book baptism service was devised in an attempt to be more welcoming.
 Stacey fostered links with the civic bodies of the area, and encouraged links with the Royal Arsenal.

 Despite all this effort, after four years Stacey judged the project to have been a failure.
 Regular worshippers had increased from fifty to one hundred, but most of these did not live in the parish.
 Stacey's reaction was characteristic.
 He wrote two articles for The Observer in December 1964 and May 1965.
-In the articles which he described his "mission's failure" and recommendations for the survival of the Church of England.
+In the articles he described his "mission's failure" and recommendations for the survival of the Church of England.
 The articles caused a storm of publicity, and were not at all well received.
 Bryan Wilson, the eminent sociologist of religion, described the latter article as not "how the Church could survive" but rather "how the Church might surrender".
 Eric Mascall called Stacey a "gimmick manqué".

 Undeterred, Stacey restructured his ministry team.
 Most of the clergy sought secular employment, working in the parish in their spare time and at weekends.
 Stacey himself earned most of his income through journalism.
 However, after another three years he realised that he was ready for a change from Woolwich parish, and, realising that the Church was unlikely to offer him another post, he began to seek secular employment.